mathewkw/End-to-End-Machine-Learning-CI-CD-Pipeline-on-AWS/README.md

 ------|-----
 US East 1 | [![Launch MLOps solution in us-east-1](imgs/cloudformation-launch-stack.png)](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/new?stackName=CICDstack&templateURL=https://demoai-solutions-pipeline.s3.us-east-2.amazonaws.com/m7.yml)

+Once Launched, you can navigate to the AWS sagemaker dashboard and open the created Jupyter Notebook Instance to start the ML workflow.

 This solution can be conceptually broken down into the following steps:

 1. An ETL process or the ML Developer, prepares a new dataset for training the model and copies it into an S3 Bucket;